PaymanIB/GitHomeworkFixErrors/homework.md

 ## 6. What is a Pull Request?

-A Pull Request (PR) is a way to propose changes you’ve made in your branch or fork to be merged into another branch (often the main project).
+A Pull Request (PR) is a way to propose changes you’ve made in your branch or fork to be merged into another branch (often the main project)...